 To begin with, always check the owner’s manual for the factory-recommended oil change schedule.
-A useful guideline is to check the oil level for every 100 hours of operation and do an oil change at least once a year or 200-300 hours, whichever comes first.
+A useful guideline is to check the oil level for every 100 hours of operation and do an oil change at least once a year.

-Now, let’s review in detail how to check a final drive’s oil level.
+Let’s review how to check a final drive’s oil level.

 First, make sure that the equipment is on level ground.
 Locate the cover plate of the final drive motor and identify two or three drain plugs.
 Next, position the travel motor so that one plug is set at 12 o’clock and another plug is positioned at either 3 or 9 o’clock.

 Ensure that the plugs and the adjacent areas are clean and free of dirt, sand, and other debris.
 Keep in mind that the plugs may be under extreme pressure.
 You may need a few hammer strikes to loosen the plugs.